orbeon/orbeon-forms-doc/FAQ-~-Orbeon-Form-Builder-and-Orbeon-Form-Runner.md

 There is no built-in integration with  CMS or workflow engines.
 However you can integrate with systems in a few ways:

-- Form Runner is built around a [REST API for persistence][13], which allows you to integrate yourself with any system by providing an implementation of that API.
+- Form Runner is built around a [[REST API for persistence|Form Runner ~ APIs ~ Persistence]], which allows you to integrate yourself with any system by providing an implementation of that API.
 - [Simple processes](https://github.com/orbeon/orbeon-forms/wiki/Form-Runner-~-Buttons-and-Processes) allow you to send data to external systems.

 ### Is it possible to edit and update a published form?